Padua: Culture

-Padua is also the birthplace of the celebrated architect Andrea Palladio, whose 16th-century villas in the area of Padua, Venice, Vicenza and Treviso are among the most notable of Italy and they were often copied during the 18th and 19th centuries; and of Giovanni Battista Belzoni, adventurer, engineer and egyptologist.
+Padua is the birthplace of the celebrated architect Andrea Palladio, whose 16th-century villas in the area of Padua, Venice, Vicenza and Treviso are among the most notable of Italy and they were often copied during the 18th and 19th centuries; and of Giovanni Battista Belzoni, adventurer, engineer, and egyptologist.
 The sculptor Antonio Canova produced his first work in Padua, one of which is among the statues of Prato della Valle (presently a copy is displayed in the open air, while the original is in the Musei Civici).
 In Prato della Valle, there is the statue of Antonio Canova (by Giovanni Ferrari), which depicts the sculptor in the act of sculpting the bust of the prosecutor Antonio Cappello.

 The Antonianum is settled among Prato della Valle, the Basilica of Saint Anthony and the Botanic Garden.
 It was built in 1897 by the Jesuit fathers and kept alive until 2002.
 During World War II, under the leadership of P. Messori Roncaglia SJ, it became the center of the resistance movement against the Nazis.
 Indeed, it briefly survived P. Messori's death and was sold by the Jesuits in 2004.
 Padua also plays host to the majority of Taming of the Shrew by William Shakespeare and in Much Ado About Nothing Benedick is named as "Signior Benedick of Padua".
 Paolo De Poli, painter and enamellist, author of decorative panels and design objects, 15 times invited to the Venice Biennale was born in Padua.
 The electronic musician Tying Tiffany was also born in Padua.

-Government

-Since local government political reorganization in 1993, Padua has been governed by the City Council of Padua.
-Voters elect directly 33 councilors and the mayor of Padua every five years.
-The current mayor of Padua is Sergio Giordani (independent, supported by the PD), elected on 26 June 2017.

-This is a list of the mayors of Padua since 1946: